rushsteve1/trash-d/README.md

 # trash-d

-A near drop-in replacement for rm that uses the [Freedesktop trash bin](https://specifications.freedesktop.org/trash-spec/trashspec-latest.html).
+A near drop-in replacement for `rm` that uses the [Freedesktop trash bin](https://specifications.freedesktop.org/trash-spec/trashspec-latest.html).
 Written in the [D programming language](https://dlang.org/).

+**DOES NOT WORK ON WINDOWS** and there are no plans for support.
 Should work on any POSIX system with a D compiler.

-**DOES NOT WORK ON WINDOWS** and there are no plans for support.

 You can install a pre-built version from the
 [GitHub releases page](https://github.com/rushsteve1/trash-d/releases)

+## `rm` compatibility

+One of `trash-d`'s primary goals is near compatibility with the standard `rm` tool.The keyword here is "near".
+The goal is not exact flag-for-flag compatibility with `rm`, but you should be able to `alias rm=trash` and not notice the difference.

+Because of this, `trash-d` will silently ignore unknown options.

 ## Building